6element/6brain/README.md

 # 6brain

 6brain is the core of the 6element sensors.
 It is responsible for data collection and transmission.
-It depense on [6sense](https://github.com/anthill/6sense) for data collection and [quipu](https://github.com/anthill/quipu) for transmission through 3G.
+It dependes on [6sense](https://github.com/anthill/6sense) for data collection and [quipu](https://github.com/anthill/quipu) for transmission through 3G.

 Juste use `node client/client.js` to start everything.
 You should create a file called `PRIVATE.json` with this pattern: